 I think everyone would agree that we have a thing for scrubs here at Hello Glow.
 Heck, we practically have a scrub for every ailment and occasion (just click here to see allll of our scrubs).
 But there is one overlooked body part that we have yet to cover—and that’s practically begging for a little exfoliating action: the booty.
 Yes, booty scrub is a thing.

 Yes, you should exfoliate your tush

-It’s safe to say that when it comes to discoloration and booty breakouts, we’ve all been there and it’s absolutely nothing to be ashamed of.
+It’s safe to say that, when it comes to discoloration and booty breakouts, we’ve all been there, and it’s absolutely nothing to be ashamed of.
 But if it bothers you, you can always grab an antioxidant-laden scrub and hit the shower.

-Plus, they help clean your pores, thus reducing the appearance of pimples, fine lines, and wrinkles.
+Plus, they help clean your pores, thereby reducing the appearance of pimples, fine lines, and wrinkles.
 And the act of massaging skin can improve circulation and temporarily plump your posterior, making dimples and stretch marks less noticeable.

 Walnut Shell Powder

-Said to be one of the best natural abrasives, ground walnut shells are hard enough to buff away dry skin, yet soft enough to use on most areas of the body.
-Just be forewarned, even when finely ground (like this one), the shells can still be considered “sharp” and might not be suitable for the face or neck.
+Said to be one of the best natural abrasives, ground walnut shells are hard enough to buff away dry skin yet soft enough to use on most areas of the body.
+Just be forewarned, even when finely ground (like this one), the shells can still be considered sharp and might not be suitable for the face or neck.
 The jagged edges have been reported to cause microtears in the skin, so while an excellent abrasive, it comes with some risk attached.

-Witch hazel acts as an astringent to help shrink pores, prevent breakouts, soothe irritation and reduce inflammation.
+Witch hazel acts as an astringent to help shrink pores, prevent breakouts, soothe irritation, and reduce inflammation.

-Now, just to be clear, even the most expensive scrub won’t get rid of cellulite, stretch marks and wrinkles entirely.
+Now, just to be clear, even the most expensive scrub won't get rid of cellulite, stretch marks, and wrinkles entirely.
 But it can help tighten skin and fade discoloration so your booty woes are less noticeable.
-Just use this butt scrub a couple times a week to gently tackle dimples, buttne and other bugaboos (or shall I say, butt-aboos) at home.
+Just use this butt scrub a couple times a week to gently tackle dimples, buttne, and other bugaboos (or shall I say, butt-aboos) at home.

 DIY Butt Scrub Recipe